StackExchange/dnscontrol/documentation/writing-providers.md

 ## Step 14: Update `pr_test.yml`

-This assures that in the future it will be easy to test this provider using Github Actions.
+This assures that in the future it will be easy to test this provider using GitHub Actions.

 Edit `.github/workflows/pr_test.yml`